barsoom/devbook/styleguide/css/README.md

 They also discourage modular CSS, as they're only intended to be used once per page.

+#### Use a `test-` prefix for test-only classes.

+If a CSS class is only used to find elements in automated tests, prefix it.
+E.g. `test-destroy-link`.

+This makes its purpose clear to the reader.

+#### Use a `js-` prefix for JS-hook classes.

+If a CSS class is only used to find elements in JavaScript, prefix it.
+E.g. `js-destroy-link`.

+This makes its purpose clear to the reader.

 #### Use `0` without a unit for zero values.

 Rather than `0px`, `0em` etc. Not a big deal, but it's the common convention, and less to type.